Go to main content

 Annex commitment document(2)

-• Member of the PhD programme (consult the information of the lines and direction of the PhD programme in Medicine),
+• Member of the doctoral programme (consult the information at lines and address),

-• Professor or Lecturer (you can consult the UAB directory), or
+• Professor, Associate Professor or Associate Professor (you can consult the UAB directory), or

-Copy of the PhD degree of the thesis supervisor outside the Programme and the UAB(2)
+Copy of the doctoral degree certificate external to the Programme and to the UAB(2)

-If the proposed thesis supervisor is not a member of the PhD programme in Medicine (consult the information of the lines and direction of the PhD programme in Medicine), but has a state six-year term, you only have to attach a supporting document.
+If the proposed supervisor is not a member of the doctoral programme in Medicine (see the information at lines and address) but has a six-year living period in Spain, you will only need to attach a supporting document.

-If the thesis supervisor does not have a contractual relationship with the UAB nor does it appear in the HR annex of the PhD programme in Medicine (check it by clicking here), it is necessary that you send the non-UAB thesis supervisor Registration Form (model).
+If the supervisor does not have a contractual relationship with the UAB and is not listed in the HR annex of the doctoral programme in Medicine (check it by clicking here), you must submit the External Director Registration Form to the UAB.

 In addition to the documentation that each programme indicates, two documents (Other documents1 and Other documents2) that serve as a wildcard are attached for each programme so that the interested person can attach other documents that he or she considers appropriate or that the PhD programme indicates.